Graph#

 1. Another Graph object, in which case the corresponding graph (and its internal properties) will be copied.

-2. An integer, in wich case it corresponds to the number of vertices in the graph.
+2. An integer, in which case it corresponds to the number of vertices in the graph, which is initially empty.

 3. An edge list, i.e. an iterable over (source, target) pairs, which will be used to populate the graph.